November 23, 2019; revised July 8, 2022; August 27, 2022

 - The PS cycle starts with “avijjā paccayā saṅkhārā” and ends with “jāti paccayā jarā, marana, soka-paridēva-dukkha-dōmanassupāyasā sambhavan’ti.”
 And then it says, “Evametassa kevalassa dukkhakkhandhassa samudayō hōti.“ or “that is how this whole mass of suffering arises.”

-- Therefore, the PS cycle, in general, addresses ALL TYPES of future suffering.
-That includes bad kamma vipāka DURING a given life and also stronger kamma vipāka that lead to future REBIRTHS.
+- Therefore, the PS cycle generally addresses ALL TYPES of future suffering.
+That includes bad kamma vipāka DURING a given life and stronger kamma vipāka that lead to future REBIRTHS.
 In particular, rebirths in the four lowest realms (apāyā) lead to the worst kinds of suffering.

 - All these FACTS appear in a long list of short suttā (plural of sutta) in the Anguttara Nikāya (10), starting with the “Sādhu Sutta (AN 10.134)” and ending at AN 236 (over one hundred suttā!)